Coat of arms of Flanders

 The coat of arms of the Flemish Community is a heraldic symbol used by Flanders, Belgium.
 Although the lion has been in use for almost nine hundred years as the arms of the Count of Flanders, it only became the official symbol of the Flemish Community in 1973.
 At present its form and use is subject to the Decree of 7 November 1990.

 Folio 80 recto of the Gelre armorial, with (center left) the coat of arms of Flanders and, to the right of it, in the center, the old coat of arms of Flanders with the twelve coveted pieces in gold and azure.

 Design

 The arms is described as: "Or, a lion rampant armed and langued Gules".

-The lion is depicted standing on its hind legs and clawing, facing heraldic right, which is the viewer's left.
+The lion is depicted in black on a yellow background standing on its hind legs and clawing, facing heraldic right, which is the viewer's left.
 The coat of arms does not have a motto.
 It also lacks external decorations.